 Tucson, Ariz. – Inventors at the University of Arizona Libraries have developed an e-learning platform that allows users to create easy-to-build tutorials, teaching users how to use website-based tools.
-The system, originally created to teach students how to use complex library databases, has now been licensed to startup Sidecar Learning.
+The system, originally created to teach students how to use complex library databases, has now been licensed to startup Sidecar Learning(link is external).

 The startup team, consisting of company co-founders Jason Dewland and Yvonne Mery, worked with Tech Launch Arizona – the office of the UA that commercializes inventions stemming from the work of University faculty and staff – to mature, strategize and license the technology into the company.

 “With this platform,” says Dewland, “anyone can create a tutorial and turn the world wide web into an interactive classroom.”